alexDarcy/YouCompleteMe/README.md

 OpenBSD 5.5 and later have a Vim that's recent enough.
 You can see the version of Vim installed by running `vim --version`.

-FreeBSD 10.x comes with clang compiler but not the libraries needed to install.
+FreeBSD 11.x comes with clang compiler but not the libraries needed to install.

-    pkg install llvm38 boost-all boost-python-libs clang38
+    pkg install llvm38 boost-all clang38
     export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/llvm38/lib/

 Install YouCompleteMe with [Vundle][].